mrocklin/blog/_posts/work/2015-01-06-Towards-OOC-Scheduling.md

 that rely on a data resource terminate, that resource can be freed.

 This policy to execute tasks that free resources causes "vertical" execution when possible.
-This approach is optimial because the number of red boxes is minimal.
+This approach is optimal because the number of red boxes is minimal.

 Conversely one could imagine a horizontal progression in which we first do all